Administration of the Budget.

 (e) Retainage Fully Funded. - The Department of Transportation shall fully fund retainage from transportation project contracts in the year in which the work is performed.

-(f) Seven and One-Half Percent (7.5%) Cash Balance Required. - The Department of Transportation shall maintain an available cash balance at the end of each month equal to at least seven and one-half percent (7.5%) of the total appropriations for the current fiscal year from the Highway Fund and the Highway Trust Fund.
+(f) Seven and One Half Percent (7.5%) Cash Balance Required. - The Department of Transportation shall maintain an available cash balance at the end of each month equal to at least seven and one half percent (7.5%) of the total appropriations for the current fiscal year from the Highway Fund and the Highway Trust Fund.
 In projecting cash balances in future years, the Department shall use the estimated cash flow as specified in the Current Operations Appropriation Act.
+No further transportation project contract commitment may be entered into that would cause the cash position to fall below this requirement.
 In the event this cash position is not maintained, no further transportation project contract commitments may be entered into until the cash balance has been regained.
+Provided the Department may modify or supplement transportation contract commitments for existing transportation projects that (i) result in a savings from the total estimated project cost of the existing commitment, based on a cost-savings analysis, or (ii) relate to the needs of an existing transportation project to continue.
 Any federal funds on hand shall not be considered as cash for the purposes of this subsection.

 (g) Anticipation of Revenues. - In awarding State transportation project contracts requiring payments beyond a biennium, the Director may anticipate revenues as authorized and certified by the General Assembly to continue contract payments for up to seventy-five percent (75%) of the revenues which are estimated for the first fiscal year of the succeeding biennium and which are not required for other budget items.
 Up to fifty percent (50%) of the revenues not required for other budget items may be anticipated for the second and subsequent fiscal years' contract payments.
 Up to forty percent (40%) of the revenues not required for other budget items may be anticipated for the first year of the second succeeding biennium and up to twenty percent (20%) of the revenues not required for other budget items may be anticipated for the second year of the second succeeding biennium.